Scaledi/discord-auth-bot/README.md

 3. [create a discord bot](https://discord.com/developers/applications) and invite it to your server

 4. change the client secret vars to the secret

+5. distribute one key to each person

+# How to use

+Mention the bot followed by nothing but a space and your key in the server. `@discordbot#2222 12345`

+# Roadmap

+* Finish the bot
+* create a script to generate keys automaticly